-Responding to the sobering reality of modern day slavery, Shayne Moore and Kimberly Yim describe the power that we all have at our disposal when we refuse to do nothing and choose to take our place among the great abolitionists of the past.
-Available Now.
+Responding to the sobering reality of modern-day slavery, Shayne Moore and Kimberly Yim describe the power that we all have at our disposal (advocacy power, purchasing power, relationship power) to fight for the powerless and take our place among the great abolitionists of the past.
 [Learn More]

 Praise for IVP Crescendo

 "Living well before God has never been as challenging for Christian women to navigate.
 We're driven by the demands of work and family, and wooed by the culture's definition of success and beauty.
 IVP Crescendo speaks to that very challenge, with stories from women who write with courage and clarity about following Christ at home, in the workplace and into frontiers they never imagined exploring."